-Welcome to the UNSW School of Mathematics and Statistics, the largest school of its kind in Australia.
+Welcome to the UNSW School of Mathematics and Statistics

-For each of the past three years, the Academic Ranking of World Universities has ranked Mathematics and Statistics at UNSW, number one in Australia.
-Our aim is to be recognised as the leading provider of mathematics education and research in Australia and among the best globally.
-Whether you are a student, an educator, a researcher, a politician or another interested person I welcome you to share our passion for, and our discovery of, the universe of mathematics.
+Our mission is to be the number one provider of mathematics and statistics teaching and research in Australia, and to be among the best globally; creating, discovering, and sharing knowledge for the benefit of humankind.
+Whether you are a student, an educator, a researcher, a politician or another interested person I welcome you to share our passion in this creation and discovery process.

 Professor Bruce Henry, Head, UNSW School of Mathematics and Statistics.